vonhathanh/research/zk/chapter_4_set.md

 - Subsets of the Cartesian product form a function
 - In set-theoretic terms, a function is a subset of the Cartesian product of the domain and codomain sets
 - For example, with the Cartesian product of AxB before, we can pick any subset like: {(1, y), (2, x), (3, z)}
 - Mathematicians rarely concern with computability (but we as programmer do).
-A function is just a mapping between sets How that function is computed, it not a concert of mathematicians
+A function is just a mapping between sets.
+  How that function is computed, it not a concert of mathematicians
 - Exercise 7: Define a mapping (function) from integers n ∈ 1,2,3,4,5,6 to the set {even, odd}
 ![img_2.png](img_2.png)
 - Excercise 8: ![img_3.png](img_3.png)